Note: My Web pages are best viewed with style-sheets enabled.

 Curvine Web Solutions, ooLite Media: The home page is one large Flash presentation.
 The page is otherwise blank (except perhaps for a copyright notice).

 BEWARE!
-Malware and phishing blockers prevented me from viewing the Web site for Digital Web Enterprises, which sent me spam.
+My browser's blockers of malware and phishing sites prevented me from viewing the Web site for Digital Web Enterprises, which sent me spam.
 Thus, I am not even sure the name of this firm is correct.
 In any case, I strongly suspect this is NOT a Web development firm but is instead an attempt at fraud or worse.
 This is an example of why dealing with a spammer can be a very bad idea.

 The spam from Gleaming Technologies asserted that "We maintain Web 2.0 standards and W3C validations in all the websites we design and develop."
 W3C validations of their own Web site, however, showed errors.